Our Biblical Foundation

 Baptism & Lord’s Supper

-We practice believer’s baptism by immersion as a public demonstration of our faith in Christ’s death, burial, and resurrection.
-The Lord’s Supper is observed as a memorial of His sacrifice.
+We believe there are two ordinances given to the local church: Baptism and the Lord’s Supper.
+We practice believer’s baptism by immersion in water as a public testimony of faith in Christ’s death, burial, and resurrection, and as a symbol of identification with Him.

 Last Things